-World Best Selling Compact Cars segment after nine months of the 2017 achieved 25.9 million vehicles, the 44% of total car passenger’s sold in the World.
+World Best Selling Compact Cars segment in the 2017 achieved 25.9 million vehicles, the 43% of total car passenger’s sold in the World.
 As usual the leader was the Toyota Corolla, over the Volkswagen Golf and, new in the podium, the Honda Civic.

-In third place, up 2 spots, the Honda Civic with 613.000 sales (+25.4%).
+In third place, up 2 spots, the Honda Civic with 816.000 sales (+20.4%).
 Launched in the 1972, it is actually at the 10th generation (since 2016), available with 3/4/5 doors.
-In Europe is distributed in few countries being available only in the low popular sedan, as a similar vehicles is on sales under the Auris name, made in UK.
+The 2017 volume was boosted by the last generation distribution in all countries (over 140) including Europe, where the model is produced in UK (for hacth version) and Turkey (for the sedan).

 This report is done utilizing data extracted from our GAD (Global Auto Database) the wider Auto Sales Database actually existing in the World, with sales data by region/area/country broken down by type/size/body-style/brand/model from January 2010 to lats month.
 Data are collected by over 300 sources, including all the official providers (local Minister of Transportations or Associations of car Manufacturers).